 About Hal Hannon

 Hal Hannon is a recognized bridge expert and former newspaper columnist.
 Hannon spent his early years in Texas after having been kidnapped with his siblings by his father following a Canadian divorce proceeding.
 There he was orphaned at fourteen years of age.
 This split him apart from his siblings and required that he make his own way in life.
 During those formative years he worked a variety of jobs.
-By nineteen years of age found himself in Topeka, Kansas attending Washburn University.
+By nineteen years of age he found himself in Topeka, Kansas attending Washburn University.

 Married with successful children